Amy Wax: Education

-Legal career
+Career

 Following graduation, Wax clerked for Judge Abner J. Mikva of the U.S. Court of Appeals for the District of Columbia Circuit from 1987 to 1988.
 She was admitted to the New York State bar in 1988.
 Wax then worked in the Office of the Solicitor General of the United States from 1988 to 1994.
 During her tenure in the office, she argued 15 cases before the U.S. Supreme Court.
 Wax became an associate professor at the University of Virginia School of Law in 1994, becoming a full professor in 1999.

 In July 2001, Wax became a professor at the University of Pennsylvania Law School, receiving the university's appointment as the Robert Mundheim Professor of Law in May 2007.
 She received both the A. Leo Levin Award for Excellence in an Introductory Course, and the Harvey Levin Memorial Award for Teaching Excellence.
 In 2015, she received a Lindback Award for Distinguished Teaching, making her one of three Penn Law professors to have received the award in 20 years.

 Her academic focus is on social welfare law and policy, and the relationship of the family, the workplace, and labor markets.
 Wax authored Race, Wrongs, and Remedies: Group Justice in the 21st Century (2009).

+2024 sanctions and litigation

+In September 2024, the University of Pennsylvania suspended Wax for one year at half pay, and removed her named chair.
+In addition to a public reprimand, the university required that Wax must henceforth state that she "is not speaking for or as a member of the Penn Carey Law School or Penn" at public appearances.
+She retained her tenure.